Anglican Church of Canada: After the American Revolution

 Anglicans were a more numerous minority among the United Empire Loyalists who fled to Canada after the American Revolution than Anglicans had been in the Thirteen Colonies as a whole (in 1775, 70–90% of the white population was not formally affiliated with a church).
 The Anglican Church was a dominant feature of the compact governments that presided over the colonies in British North America.

 One of the former Americans was Charles Inglis who was rector of Trinity Church in New York when George Washington was in the congregation.
 He became the first bishop of the diocese of Nova Scotia on 12 August 1787 and the first Church of England bishop of a diocese outside the United Kingdom and in the British Empire.
 The Anglican Church of Canada's Prayer Book commemorates Inglis on 12 August.

 There were historical connections between the Episcopal Church in the United States of America and the Anglican Church of Canada.
 Samuel Seabury and Inglis knew each other.
-In March 1783, a group of eighteen clergy – most prominent was the Reverend Charles Inglis – met in New York to discuss the future of Nova Scotia, including plans for the appointment of a bishop in Nova Scotia and the college that would in time become the University of King's College, Halifax.
+In March 1783, a group of eighteen clergy – most prominent was Charles Inglis – met in New York to discuss the future of Nova Scotia, including plans for the appointment of a bishop in Nova Scotia and the college that would in time become the University of King's College, Halifax.